 Love and Bravery

-It’s been around the block since 2005, but this blogshop is still going strong in its mission to make fashion affordable.
+It’s been around the block since 2005 with fellow blogshops in Singapore, but this brand is still going strong in its mission to make fashion affordable.
 From statement looks to everyday outfits, the brand has it all – even shoes and jewellery.
 But what we love most is the ability to browse by themes, which means those strictly looking for workwear can head straight to that collection.
 You can also filter according to material, pattern and sleeve length, which works great for anyone who’s picky about the details.

 Love and Bravery, available online and at Bugis Junction and Jem.